Course Code: CHC52015

 Course Duration: You will have 12 months starting from your commencement date to complete the Self-Paced Online course.
 Students can enrol anytime in the year under this delivery method.

-The Diploma of Community Services online course will prepare you for a rewarding career in the community services and social welfare industry.
+The Diploma of Community Services online course will prepare you for a rewarding career in the community services industry.

 You will learn how to fulfil the critical functions of case management as workers involved in the managing, co-ordinating, and/or delivering of person-centered services to individuals, groups, and communities, and contributing to the community services industry.